jorendorff/advent-of-code/aoc-parse/README.md

     in a regular expression, except that `any_char` matches newline characters).

-*   `"x"` - A Rust string, in quotes, is a pattern that matches that exact string only.
+*   `'x'` or `"hello"` - A Rust character or string, in quotes, is a pattern that matches that exact text only.

     Exact patterns don't produce a value.